ritikagr/ObjectDetection/README.md

 # ObjectDetection
+#Image Analytics for stock counting and Brand Presence at Modern trade stores

 Android application for object detection and localization using SentiSight SDK provided by NeuroTechnology

 SentiSight SDK , provided by NeuroTechnology, provides computer vision based object recognition for many